 Interventions may include:

-- one to one support from specialist Art TA;
+- One to one support from specialist Art TA; and

-- structured introductory tasks for pupils who are encountering a media or material for the first time, designed to developed skills and consolidate understanding of the processes required; and
+- Structured introductory tasks for pupils who are encountering a media or material for the first time, designed to developed skills and consolidate understanding of the processes required.

 Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional in order to plan for the best possible learning outcomes for your child.